j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Up a mountain-slope of flowers
 one white petal creased, dog-eared.

-What is it trying to recall?
+What moment is it holding to?

 ⁕  ⁕  ⁕

 The opposite of *remember* is *dismember*.

-To remember is to fasten one's
+A memory fastens into me into
-dust to the body of Reality,
+the turbulent body of Reality,

-to cleave to

-a single scale or mossy flank
 as it oxbows through time, leviathan,

 to keep some portion of the myriad fact congealed

 Forgiveness guards against atrophy, fosters growth.

-Forgiveness lets us view each other
+It lets us view each Other
-in ever-opening light, a grace limber to
+in enfolding light, a limber grace.

 ⁕  ⁕  ⁕

-If we know anything, we know
-the world in its infinitude
+We know the never-resting world
 cannot be held.
+Sit with me.

-Fractals are infinite, yet can't 'exist'
+Fractals are limitless, yet don't *exist*
-til one zooms in.
+until a viewer clicks and zooms.

-Far as we know,
+Far as I know the approach
-It is the approach which makes the infinite, uncovers it.
+incites infinity, reaching to uncover it.

-I stare into your infinite face
+I stare into your eternal face
 some Saturday mornings, before you wake.

-The freckles stippling
+Stone eyelids, florescent scatter of freckles,
+pores stippling from a humid core.

-It is only as you touch me, I am created.
+You touch me, I am created.

-*You take away your hand and all things are troubled*
+*You take away your hand and...*

 ⁕  ⁕  ⁕